nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-filter-data-in-directory-suggestion.md

 If we want to filter the European countries included in the country vocabulary, we must apply the filter `filters: parent=europe` in the `Directory.SuggestEntries` operation.

-Therefore, to apply the filter we must only assign the `{“filters” : “parent=europe”}` value to the params attribute of `nuxeo-directory-suggestion`, as following:
+Therefore, to apply the filter we must only assign the `{“filters” : “parent=europe”}` value to the params attribute of `nuxeo-directory-suggestion`, as follows:

 ```html
 <nuxeo-directory-suggestion role="widget"